Beer Money, Inc.: Off the Wagon Challenge and various feuds (2009–2010)

 The two teams would see their feud intervene with that of Team 3D and the British Invasion, causing a 4-way war that would last the next 3 months.
 Beer Money would go on to lose to the British Invasion in an IWGP Tag Team Championship match at Hard Justice, win a Lethal Lockdown match at No Surrender (teaming with Team 3D against MEM and the Invasion), and lose a 4-way Full Metal Mayhem match at Bound for Glory for both the TNA and IWGP Tag Team Championships, with Team 3D winning the IWGP belts and the British Invasion the TNA belts.
 Beer Money were permitted one last title shot the following Impact!, where they fought the British Invasion in a Six Sides of Steel match.
 Brutus Magnus would have his team disqualified by punching the referee, causing him and Doug Williams to retain the championships.
 On the November 12 episode of Impact!
-Beer Money defeated the British Invasion in a non-title match to join the Motor City Machine Guns in the Tag Team Title match at Turning Point.
-At the Pay-Per-View The British Invasion managed to retain their titles after Kevin Nash nailed Storm with the TNA Global Championship belt.
+Beer Money defeated the British Invasion in a non-title match to join the Motor City Machine Guns in the TNA World Tag Team Championship match at Turning Point.
+At Turning Point, the British Invasion managed to retain their titles after Kevin Nash nailed Storm with the TNA Global Championship belt.
 At Genesis Roode and Storm scored an upset victory over The Band of Kevin Nash and Syxx-Pac.